-In summary, it is the belief of the authors that this chapter demonstrates the HP-WHR scheme as a potentially viable energy supply alternative for some specific applications.
-The actual determination of feasibility and expected performance is highly dependent on site-specific physical characteristics and local economic conditions, and will be addressed in the application study of Chapters 8.0 and 9.0 of this report.
+In summary, it is the belief of the authors that this report demonstrates the HP-WHR scheme as a potentially viable energy supply alternative for some specific applications.
+The actual determination of feasibility and expected performance are highly dependent on site-specific physical characteristics and local economic conditions, and will be addressed in the Demonstration Community Application Study in Part II of this report.